page

 What Guarantees Do They Offer?

 If you move into a newly built property, you’re going to want reassurance that the developer will fix any problems that occur.
-New build homes will often come with a 10-year warranty which is essentially an insurance policy for newly built homes.
-It is taken out by the builder or developer but is in place to protect you, the buyer, from having to pay to fix any major structural defects affecting your home.
-It is also important to make sure there is a “snagging” provision in your contract to allow you to get little issues sorted easily.
+New build homes will often come with a 10-year structural warranty which is essentially an insurance policy for newly built homes.
+Put in place by the builder or developer the structural warranty is in place to protect you, the buyer, from having to pay to fix any major structural defects affecting your home.

 The National House Building Council (NHBC) is the UK’s main warranty and insurance provider, with its Buildmark guarantee covering 80% of new homes.
 There are other providers available, such as Build-Zone and Premier Guarantee, who offer very similar (but not identical) terms.